One image, one face, one American moment: The Donald Trump mug shot - WTOP News

 “There’s a power to the still image, which is inarguable,” said Mitchell Stevens, a professor emeritus at New York University who has written a book about the place imagery holds in modern society and how it is supplanting the word.

 “It kind of freezes a moment, and in this case it’s freezing an unhappy moment for Donald Trump,” Stevens said.
 “And it’s not something he can click away.
 It’s not something he can simply brush off.
 That moment is going to live on.
-And it’s entirely possible that it will end up as the image that history preserves of this man — his first mug shot.”
+And it’s entirely possible that it will end up as the image that history preserves of this man.”

 Jonathan J. Cooper is a political writer for The Associated Press.
 Follow him at http://twitter.com/jjcooper